jxmot/github_repo-sftp-server_update/README.md

 # Configuration

 All configuration data is saved in JSON formatted files.

+## Application Run

 ## GitHub User